 To try to achieve as much of the subject in-focus as possible it is advisable to use a shooting angle that puts as much of the subject parallel to your camera’s sensor as seen with the butterfly image above.
 I purposely captured this image shooting upwards toward the butterfly, rather than head-on, so I could get its head and more of its legs and body in focus.
 Knowing your gear is an important factor in achieving decent results, as is your hand-holding technique.

 My Nikon 1 J5 does not have an EVF.
 This is not any kind of an impediment for me to capture close-up images as I always compose from the rear-screen of a camera when doing this type of photography.
 The photograph above of an Atlas Moth was one of my favourite images captured during the 2 1/2 hours I spent at the Niagara Butterfly Conservatory creating images for this article.
-My blog has over 20 articles featuring examples of close-up photography for folks who are interested.

 All images in this article were produced from RAW files using my standard process of DxO OpticsPro 11, CS6 and Nik Suite.